Colorful logo with the words 'Jelly Fish' in a playful, bold font, with 'Jelly' in red and 'FISH' in blue.

 JellyFish is a 3v3 first-person multiplayer control point game.
 One team tries to raise the facility temperature to trigger a meltdown, the other fights to keep it below the threshold until time runs out.
 I served as Game Director, Level Designer, Game Designer, and Programmer, and designed Sector B (Blueberry).

-Role: Game Director, Level Design, Multiplayer Programmer
+Role: Game Director, Level Design, Online Multiplayer Programmer

 Team: 6 developers